There's A Secret DM Inbox On Twitter — Here's How To Access It

 On social media platforms like Twitter, it's a different way to approach privacy online.
 Instead of going through the process of blocking/reporting the people you don't want in your inbox, Twitter simply asks you to step aside and let them do it.
 Since your TL is already curated, in a way this is just Twitter curating your messages based on the people you like enough!

-In this case, everyone wins.
-The way Twitter views it, if they don't follow you, they don't matter.
-But that doesn't mean you can't take a look around if you're a little curious!
+Basically, if someone doesn't follow you, they can't automatically message you.
+But that doesn't mean you can't take a look around that secret inbox if you're a little curious!

-There will be a list of items under your screen name.
+There will be a list of items.
 When you choose "privacy and safety" you will receive more options including read receipts, photo tagging and protecting your tweets.